Coronado Chávez: Presidency

-His presidency began in 8 January 1845 after Francisco Ferrera's second term ended, being elected by the legislature.
+His presidency began on 8 January 1845 after Francisco Ferrera's second term ended, being elected by the legislature.
 In that vote, he ran against José Santos Guardiola.
 Honduras' Constitution did not allow for a third term.
 However, Chávez is said to have acted as the puppet of Ferrera, who remained the effective leader.
 He defended himself, saying "not a single instance could be cited in which he[sic] allowed himself to be dictated to by any military leader or had acted subject to any such leader's will or caprice."

 As president, he encouraged the growing of coffee and hat manufacturing.
 He exempted military veterans from paying their first fruits and tithes.
 He created the Literary Society of Honduras in 1846, which became the state university in 1850 under Juan Lindo.
 It was also renamed the Literary Academy of Tegucigalpa.